 Shall we begin?

-I'll quickly tell you that the theory of this is.
-The back or accent fabric will get pulled to the front or center fabric.
+I'll quickly tell you what the theory of this is: The back or accent fabric will get pulled to the front or center fabric.
 If you cut the back 10 inches larger than the front, then it will come about 5 inches onto the front on EACH side.
 Make your own adjustments on these cut measurements.
-My one piece wasn't large enough to get a 40 inch cut, so I went with 36 inches.
-Therefore, my accent only comes over around 3 inches on each side to the front.
+I had one piece that wasn't large enough to get a 40 inch cut, so I went with 36 inches.
+Therefore, my accent only comes around to the front 3 inches on each side.
 Get it?

-2) Fold the accent and the center fabrics in half and mark with a pencil on the wrong side of the fabric the center.
+2) Fold the accent and the center fabrics in half and mark the center with a pencil on the wrong side of the fabric the center.
 Repeat for all 4 sides of each piece.

-3) Taking the accent and the center fabrics, match the marked centers and pin in place —right sides together.
+3) Taking the accent and the center fabrics, match the marked center points and pin in place —right sides together.
 Continue to pin from the center out to the edge.

 ***NOTICE that the edges DO NOT MATCH!!!!
 This is not a mistake.
 I am not batty. (no comments there please)

 See how the accent is dangling in the corner?
-No worries though—This will become the miter corner.
-Nice huh?
+No worries though - this will become the mitered corner.
+Nice, huh?

 5) Start in the center on one side and stitch to the edge. ***You will need to STOP SEWING 1/4 inch from the edge***